Adityak4201/nodejs-training-session/nodejs/theory/http-requests.md

 4. **Text**: Plain text can also be sent to a server.
 The `Content-Type` header is set to `text/plain`.

 5. **URL Encoded**: URL encoding, also known as percent-encoding, is a mechanism for encoding information in a URI.
 In the context of HTTP requests, when the `Content-Type` header is set to `application/x-www-form-urlencoded`, the body of the HTTP request is sent as a long query string.
 The key-value pairs are separated by `&`, and the `=` character is used to separate the keys from the values.
 Spaces are replaced by `+` or `%20`, and special characters are percent-encoded.

+## JSON (JavaScript Object Notation)

+JSON is a lightweight data-interchange format that is easy for humans to read and write and easy for machines to parse and generate.
+It is based on a subset of the JavaScript Programming Language, Standard ECMA-262 3rd Edition - December 1999.

+JSON is a text format that is completely language independent but uses conventions that are familiar to programmers of the C-family of languages, including  C, C++, C#, Java, JavaScript, Perl, Python, and many others.
+These properties make JSON an ideal data-interchange language.
+JSON is often used when data is sent from a server to a web page.
+It's used to transmit data between a server and a web application, serving as an alternative to XML.